 The minimum requirement for the PhD degree at the University of Missouri is 72 hours of graduate credit beyond the baccalaureate degree.
 A student’s advisor and committee may require more.
 Customarily, students in history have more than 72 hours when they defend their dissertations.
 If a student has earned an MA degree at another institution, with the approval of her/his advisor and committee, s/he may receive up to 30 hours of credit toward the 72 necessary for the PhD.
 If a student took additional courses beyond his/her MA degree at another institution, with the approval of her/his advisor and committee, s/he may receive up to a maximum of six hours of credit toward the PhD.

 Every doctoral student who earned his /her master’s degree at another institution must take HIST 8480, Historiography, unless excused by the director of graduate studies.
-History 8480 is offered every spring semester.
+History 8480 is offered regularly.

 Foreign Languages and Historical Research Techniques

 PhD candidates must demonstrate abilities in foreign languages and/or historical research skills appropriate to the completion of a doctoral dissertation in their proposed field of research.
 There are four different ways a student may fulfill this requirement.
 Which one is chosen depends on the area of his/her research interest.
 The advisor and committee must approve the method for fulfilling this requirement.

 Candidates planning to write a doctoral dissertation in ancient history must demonstrate their competence in Greek and Latin, together with at least two modern languages (usually French and German).